Introduction

 cmr Structure and Operations

-cmr is a leading medical and health recruitment firm, specialising in the supply of professional and skilled health workers throughout Australia. cmr operates across the private, not-for-profit and public sectors, delivering recruitment solutions for permanent positions, contract roles and temporary placements.
+cmr is a leading medical and healthcare recruitment firm, specialising in the supply of professional and skilled health workers throughout Australia. cmr operates across the private, not-for-profit and public sectors, delivering recruitment solutions for permanent, contract and temporary placements.

 cmr Supply Chains and risks of Modern Slavery